AnthonyRuffino/web-game/requirements/inital-requirements.md

 * The player is always rendered as facing up; the game world rotates around the player.
 * Sprites and canvas objects must handle perspective rotation.
 * Some objects (trees, cliffs) use fixed-north render styles; others (bushes, ground clutter) appear truly top-down.
+* **The game must support both fixed-north and player-perspective camera modes.
+It should be possible to switch between these modes via a variable (for debugging or player preference).**

 ### Collision